SoftUni-Internal/interactive-content/EN/10-Exam-Preparation/01-Problem.md

 - Returns a **present** with that **name** if such exists

-- It is guaranteed that the present **exists** in the collection
+- We are guaranteed that the present **exists** in the collection

 `Collection<Present> getModels()`

-- Returns collection of presents (unmodifiable)
+- Returns the collection of presents (unmodifiable)